-In spite of the above warning, the upgrade gets successfully completed and the agent is automatically restarted after upgrade.
+In spite of the above warning, the upgrade will successfully complete and the agent is automatically restarted after upgrade.

-Note: If you have already configured or planning to configure any shell/batch script run by a Linux agent that is upgraded from any lower version to 7.11 or later version, the user for the batch\script\user parameter must be specified in the agent.cfg file.
+Note: If you have already configured or planning to configure any shell/batch script run by a Linux agent that is upgraded from any lower version to 7.11 or later version, the user for the batch_script_user parameter must be specified in the agent.cfg file.
 It is strongly recommended that a non-root user is used to run the scripts.
 Using the root user may result in compromising the data security and operating system security.
-However, if you want to restore the pemagent to its original settings using root user to run the scripts, then the batch\script\user parameter value must be set to root.
+However, if you want to restore the pemagent to its original settings using root user to run the scripts, then the batch_script_user parameter value must be set to root.

-1.2.2 Upgrading the PEM Server that was installed using RPMs
+1.2.2 Upgrading a PEM Server that was Installed with RPM Packages

-If you have installed your PEM server with an RPM package, you can use an RPM to upgrade your PEM server.
+If you have installed your PEM server with an RPM package, you can use an RPM package to upgrade your PEM server.

-If you want to upgrade PEM server that is installed on a machine in isolated network, you need to create PEM repository on that machine before you upgrade the PEM server.
-For more information on creating PEM repository in isolated network, see Creating PEM repository in isolated network.
+If you wish to upgrade PEM server that is installed on a machine in isolated network, you need to create PEM repository on that machine before you upgrade the PEM server.
+For more information on creating PEM repository in isolated network, see Creating a PEM Repository on an Isolated Network.